forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Challenges regarding Viral Load and Diagnosis
 Often investigations for viral load are biased.
 Reasons are:
 * Sampling is biased towards symptomatic patients.
-Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](./spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and more at risk for severe disease.
+Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](./spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and at increased risk for severe disease.
 * Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
 Measuring viral load e.g. in saliva is often compared to NPS viral load and sometimes NPS sampling is assigned a sensitivity of 100%.
-* E.g. not to every infection in the upper respiratory tract the body responds with antibodies or only antibodies of a specific type.
-On the other hand a lower respiratory tract infection may yield antibodies, but be negative at a single PCR in the upper respiratory tract.